Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - 13-inch strands: 53%

-The Simplicity S65 was excellent up to eleven-inch strands but struggled with thirteen-inch hair.
+The Simplicity S65 was excellent, with up to eleven-inch strands, but it struggled with thirteen-inch hair.

 However, there were instances where it wrapped around the middle filter piece.

-But this isn’t a Simplicity issue; but other brands will have this same problem when cleaning long hair strands.
+This isn’t a Simplicity issue; other brands will have the same problem when cleaning long hair strands.

 Carpet